What is the Difference between Naan and Pita

 • Peshwari (sweetened coconut)

-• Paneer Naan (Indian cheese)
+• Paneer (Indian cheese)

-Pita has way fewer ingredients in it.
-They consist of whole and white wheat flour, water, yeast and salt.
-Some producers include sugar and vegetable oil for flavour and to improve its shelf life.
+Some producers include sugar and vegetable oil for flavour and to improve shelf life.

 Shape: